arbyste/jp-mining-note/docs/docs/alternatives.md

     **CSS update:**

-    Add this to the styling of the template in anki and check the yomichan screenshot above
+    Add this to the styling of the template in anki and check the Yomitan screenshot above

     ```css
     .jpsentence {